What Does the Word Root in the Term "Postnatal" Mean?

 Conclusion

 The word root in "postnatal" is a combination of "post-", meaning "after," and "natal", derived from the Latin "natus" (to be born).
 On top of that, together, they form a term that signifies events, conditions, or periods occurring after birth.
 This understanding is vital in healthcare, developmental studies, and everyday discussions about child health.
-By decoding such terms, individuals can better manage medical literature, engage in informed conversations with healthcare providers, and support the healthy development of infants and families.
+And by decoding such terms, individuals can better work through medical literature, engage in informed conversations with healthcare providers, and support the healthy development of infants and families.
 Whether discussing postnatal care, postnatal depression, or postnatal milestones, the clarity provided by understanding word roots proves invaluable in both professional and personal contexts.

 Postnatal Care Protocols